 The following are the most common surgical methods for treating laryngeal or hypopharyngeal cancer 4:

-Partial laryngectomy: A partial laryngectomy is a surgical procedure that removes part of the vocal cords.
-This procedure involves the removal of a portion of the larynx, allowing the patient’s natural voice to be preserved.
+A partial laryngectomy is a surgical procedure that removes part of the vocal cords.
+This procedure involves removing a portion of the larynx, to preserve the natural voice of the patient.
 Some of the numerous types of partial laryngectomies include: